brikis98/yevgeniy-brikman-homepage/_posts/2021-04-18-extreme-ownership.md

 Everything.
 Good or bad.
 It doesn't matter what the extenuating circumstances are; it doesn't matter if it was bad luck; it doesn't matter if someone else acted foolishly or even maliciously.
 If you're the leader, it is always on you, and you never blame anyone else.

-This lesson sounds obvious, almost cliche ("the buck stops here"), but I have to admit, I never fully understood it before reading this book, nor seen any leaders really act this way.
+This lesson sounds obvious, almost cliché ("the buck stops here"), but I have to admit, I never fully understood it before reading this book, nor seen any leaders really act this way.
 This book finally helped me understand what extreme ownership really means, and more importantly, _why_ it's so important.
 This is best explained through an example.
 The book includes harrowing examples from the Iraq war, which are well worth reading, but here, I'll focus on a more benign business example.

 Imagine you're the manager at a company, and one of your employees, Mike, screwed up the order for a customer.
 The typical reaction is to blame Mike: "I can't believe you screwed this up!
 You just cost us thousands of dollars!"
 All this does is put Mike on the defensive, so he's unlikely to try to fix the problem, and it teaches Mike and his colleagues to look for others to blame when things go wrong.